eewu2024/eewu.github.io/README.md

 #### Retention Practices
 - **Real-Time Processing:** Temporary storage is necessary to process the image through the AI Portrait model and generate the requested output.
-- **Retention Period:** Data is stored only for the duration of processing, typically a few seconds, and deleted immediately afterward.
+- **Retention Period:** Data is stored only for the duration of processing, typically less than a minute, and deleted immediately afterward.
 - **Third Party Involvement:** The processing is handled by the Replicated platform.
 Replicated does not retain, store, or share any user-provided data.